jhancock532/Web-Technology/site/docs/readme.md

 Use the gulpfile with `gulp sass`
 Have the gulpfile watch the directory for changes and auto compile with `gulp sass:watch`

+### What is Nunjucks?

+Check out the documentation at

 ### Setting Up Gulp to Build the Styles
 I'm currently using Gulp to compile the Sass into css.
 In the future this could be expanded to all sorts of little tweaks for better website development.